 The park is proclaimed under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) and is managed through a joint management arrangement between the Aboriginal traditional owners and the Director of National Parks.
-The director manages Commonwealth national parks through Parks Australia, which is a part of the Department of Sustainability, Environment, Water, Population and Communities.
+The Director manages Commonwealth national parks through Parks Australia, which is a part of the Department of the Environment.

 Approximately 50 per cent of the land in the park is Aboriginal land under the Aboriginal Land Rights (Northern Territory) Act 1976, and most of the remaining area of land is under claim by Aboriginal people.
 Title to Aboriginal land in the park is held by Aboriginal land trusts.
 The land trusts have leased their land to the Director of National Parks for the purpose of a national park for the enjoyment and benefit of all Australians.
 Traditional owners have also expected that having their land managed as a national park would assist them in looking after their land in the face of growing and competing pressures.
 They saw a national park as establishing a way to manage the land that could protect their interests and be sympathetic to their aspirations.
 Parks Australia and the Aboriginal traditional owners of Kakadu are committed to the principle of joint management of the park.
 Arrangements to help this happen are highlighted throughout the Kakadu National Park Management Plan (2007-2014).

 A draft new plan of management has now been released for public comment and is available here.